JuliaInterop/Cxx.jl/README.md

 ### The C++ REPL

 This package contains an experimental C++ REPL feature.
-To use it, `include(Pkg.dir("Cxx","src","CxxREPL","replpane.jl"))`, which will add a new pane to your REPL that is accessible by pressing the `<` key.
+Using the package will automatically add a new pane to your REPL that is accessible by pressing the `<` key.

 ### **Using Cxx.jl:**